 We employ a team of practice-based social prescribing navigators who work in all 31 GP practices across Newcastle.
 The service gives GPs a non-medical referral option that can work alongside existing treatments to improve health and wellbeing.

 Our social prescribing navigators help and support patients by signposting them to sources of support in the community.
 This may include, for example, help with financial, housing, lifestyle, mobility, social and general advice.
 We work with more than 100 health, social care, and voluntary sector partners to provide this service.

-Our social prescribing model has been hugely successful in the first two years of the service, with 4300 referrals.
+Our social prescribing model has been hugely successful in the first four years of the service, with 7400 referrals.
 Newcastle Gateshead CCG approved a further two years funding in June 2019.

 Read about two of our successful social prescribing case studies.